 He is currently a 2019-2021 Huntington Playwriting Fellow, supported by the Stanford Calderwood Fund for New American Plays, at the Huntington Theatre Company, Boston Massachusetts.
-Additionally, he is developing his play The Ortiz Twins Are Coming Home with Corkscrew Theater Festival in preparation for a full production in the Summer of 2021.
+Additionally he is a committee member for the WGA Audio Alliance, helping organize for a more equitable future for writers of audio drama.

 Most recently, Andrew was a Scratchpad Playwright with The Playwrights Realm in New York City, where he further developed his play Sangre Mia.
 Other development opportunities include Pipeline Theatre Company's PlayLab, Milagro Theatre's INGENIO Program, Echo Theater Company’s National Young Playwright in Residence program, and Company One Theatre’s 2018 PlayLab Fellows program.